Noun Phrases

 Prepositional Phrases

 A prepositional phrase is a phrase that is placed after a preposition.
-When it comes to noun phrases, prepositional phrases can be put after the noun and modify it.
+In the case of noun phrases, prepositional phrases can be placed after the noun and modify it.
 Here are a few examples:

 the house behind the fence